Carolyn Sargent: Career

 From 1980 to 1985 Sargent was an assistant professor at Southern Methodist University (SMU).
 She became an associate professor in 1985 and in 1990 became a representative for the Texas Committee on Health Objectives for the 90's sponsored by the Department of Public Health.
 She became a full professor at SMU in 1992 and director of the Women's Studies Program at SMU in 1994.
-In 2008 she became a professor at Washington University in St. Louis, in the department of anthropology's Women, Gender, Sexuality Studies Program.
-She was the president of the Society of Medical Anthropology (SMA) until December 2009.
+In 2008 she became a professor in Arts and Sciences at Washington University in St. Louis, in the department of anthropology's Women, Gender, Sexuality Studies Program.
+She was the president of the Society of Medical Anthropology (SMA) for 2008–2010 and 2011–2012.

-Working with the SMA Task Force, she and other anthropologists look at what anthropologists can do to participate in policy creation.
-Sargent created the Task Force because she felt that medical anthropologists could give good information and perspective in regard to the national health care debate, seeing that almost all of them had done research of some sort on the subject.
-They were looking at how infrastructure could help their research become available to policy makers.
+As president, Sargent proposed the formation of an SMA Task Force on national health insurance, to examine national health care policy and make recommendations on health care reform to policy-makers.
+She encouraged anthropologists to look at ways to make their research more available to policy makers.
 Most information is available in the form of (unread) articles and books.
 Sargent had the idea that the Medical Anthropology Student Association and Medical Anthropology Graduate Association could compile annotated digests and shorter versions of articles and books for policy-makers.
-She is developing the concept of "research on demand."
-This would involve offering anthropologist research efforts to legislators who were planning on making a policy change.
+She also suggested that anthropologists could work with legislators to do "research on demand" and examine potential policy changes.